Silent Lymphocytic Thyroiditis

 Because silent lymphocytic thyroiditis lasts only a few months, treatment is conservative, usually requiring only a beta-blocker (eg, propranolol) during the hyperthyroid phase.
 Antithyroid drugs, surgery, and radioiodine therapy are contraindicated.

-This disorder affects mostly women in the postpartum period.
+Silent lymphocytic thyroiditis affects mostly women in the postpartum period.

-Most patients go through a transient hyperthyroid phase, followed by a longer hypothyroid phase; most but not all recover spontaneously.
+Most patients go through a transient hyperthyroid phase, followed by a longer hypothyroid phase; most, but not all, recover spontaneously.